Jingxiang-Zhang/RollerCoasterRender/README.md

 - GLUT: create the window
 - GLEW: for OpenGL
 - GLM: OpenGL Mathematics  library
-- jpeg: for loading the height map
+- jpeg: for saving the output image

 Features of this project: